MunoMono/synthesis-and-mapping/README.md

 - **Breadcrumb navigation**
 - **Interactive diagrams** (zoom / pan / pinch with trackpad or mobile)
 - **Custom diagramming pipeline**: write diagrams in Markdown, render them as Carbon-styled SVG with Python
+- **Miro PDF → SVG pipeline**: export diagrams from Miro as PDF, auto-convert to SVG for use in the app
 - Deployed automatically to **GitHub Pages**

 ---